Namibia Breweries Limited: History

 The brewery was founded in 1920 when Carl List and Hermann Ohlthaver acquired four small breweries with financial difficulties.
 The breweries were merged under the name South West Breweries Limited (SWB).

 In March 1990, SWB changed its name to Namibia Breweries Limited when Namibia gained independence.
 Ohlthaver & List Group of Companies are still the majority shareholder.

 Since 2003, Namibia Breweries Limited has been working in partnership with Heineken South Africa.
 After 2010, NBL started to buy shares of Heineken SA, eventually reaching a 25% ownership of the Dutch subsidiary in South Africa.

 In 2014, Namibian Breweries Limited became the first brewer in Africa to switch to solar energy, and on a large scale.
 It invested in a 1.MW Solar Power plant installed on existing roof structures and covering up to 34% of its energy use.

-In November 2021, Heineken N.V. acquired the brewery along with Distell Group Holdings for $4.6 billion.
-At the time acquisition, the brewery was valued at 400 million euros.
+In November 2021, Heineken announced the purchase of two African breweries (NBL and Distell) for US$4.6 billion – with Namibia’s valued at €400 million.
+The acquisition was completed in 2023.